Leo2403-LB/EECS6893_Final_Report/README.md

 - For backend testing and demonstrations, please use `final/app.py`.
 - Machine learning inference is currently experimental and mainly documented through notebooks rather than real-time deployment.

-## Introduction Video

-- You can get more detailed information in our introduction video on YouTube: https://www.youtube.com/watch?v=sFdgiV0d3A0